input-output-hk/rscoin-haskell/README.md

 ---

-At the moment, RSCoin has binary distribution served from our servers through Nix package manager²³.
+At the moment, RSCoin has binary distribution served from our servers through Nix² package manager³.
 To perform automatic installation, please run the script which you can find in this repository under ``admin/install.sh``.